-The dental van is based in Maryborough and is either free or available at a reduced cost to parents on Health Care and Pension Cards.
-We are currently reviewing the situation with the possibility the van will be available onsite at Olivet in 2020.
-In the meantime, parents will need to contact 1300 360 054 and make their own arrangements direct with the van for their children's appointments.
+The dental van no longer visits Castlemaine but is still available and is either free or available at a reduced cost to parents on Health Care and Pension Cards.
+Parents will need to contact 1300 360 054 and must make their own arrangements direct with the van for their children's appointments.
+The van is generally based in Maryborough.